Catastrophic Injury Attorneys in Louisville, Kentucky

 The damages available in a personal injury case all fall into the same general categories: injury victims can recover compensation for present and future medical expenses, including rehabilitation; lost wages from missed work, decreased earning capacity or permanent disability; pain and suffering; emotional distress; etc.

-- Traumatic Brain Injury – When and how a brain injury is evaluated can be critical to the proper diagnosis and long-term prognosis.
-A thorough understanding of the consequences of brain injury is essential to obtaining comprehensive compensation for all present and future needs, including rehabilitation and occupational and physical therapy.
-A brain injury victim may have no memory of the traumatic event, so that proving the case against responsible parties becomes even more complicated.
+Traumatic Brain Injury – When and how a brain injury is evaluated can be critical to the proper diagnosis and long-term prognosis.
+A thorough understanding of the consequences of brain injury is essential to obtain comprehensive compensation for all present and future needs, including rehabilitation and occupational and physical therapy.
+A brain injury victim may have no memory of the traumatic event so proving the case against responsible parties becomes even more complicated.

-For help in building and presenting a persuasive case that proves the need for maximum compensation after a catastrophic injury, contact the Slechter Law Firm online or call 502-694-5407.
-From their office in Louisville, Mat and Meredith Slechter represent injury victims throughout Kentucky, Indiana and Tennessee.
+For help in building and presenting a persuasive case that proves the need for maximum compensation after a catastrophic injury, contact the Slechter Law Firm online or call us.
+From their office in Louisville, Mat and Meredith Slechter represent injury victims throughout Kentucky, Indiana, and Tennessee.